-Even today, as an award-winning poet with a doctorate in literature and creative writing, Catherine Pierce '00 continues to feel the influence of her Susquehanna professors.
-"I still hear Gary Fincke's voice in my head whenever I tack a heavy-handed ending onto a poem.
-Not wanting to disappoint even the imaginary Gary Fincke, I always go back and change it," she says.
+Even as an award-winning poet with a doctorate in literature and creative writing, Catherine Pierce '00 still feels the influence of her Susquehanna professors.

-Before Pierce had even committed to Susquehanna, Gary Fincke, professor of English and creative writing and director of the Writers Institute, took time to talk with Pierce about her writing and her goals for college.
-"The fact that he set aside time in his day to talk seriously with me before I'd even decided to come to SU seemed like a good sign," she says.
-"It was."
+"The fact that he set aside time to talk with me before I'd even decided to come to SU seemed like a good sign," she says.

-As a professor, Pierce works hard to promote the passion she experienced at Susquehanna.
 "When I teach my classes now, I work to emulate two important things that my professors at SU did.
-I take my students and their writing seriously, and I try to let my own enthusiasm for writing spill over into the classroom so that my students will learn what I did in college that writing should be simultaneously fun and pull-your-hair-out challenging, and that it's when you find yourself floundering at that intersection that you know you're doing good work."
+I take my students and their writing seriously, and I try to let my own enthusiasm for writing spill over into the classroom," she says.